 Material Options: Epoxy

-In their raw, uncured form, epoxies boast one or more reactive groups known as epoxide or oxirane.
+In their raw state, uncured form, epoxies boast one or more reactive groups known as epoxide or oxirane.
 These groups act as crucial cross-linking points, paving the way for subsequent curing.
 The curing process involves the reaction of the uncured epoxy with a curing agent or hardener, transforming it into a resilient and enduring material.

-Epoxies Used in Electronic and Electrical Components
+Epoxy Molding for Electronic and Electrical Components

 • Encapsulation and casting of semiconductors